 Hostas can be divided and transplanted in the spring, after the growing tips start to emerge.
 They can also be divided later in the growing season but may take more time to become established.

 Slugs and deer will eat hosta leaves.
-Some tips for controlling slugs include:
+Some tips for controlling slugs and promoting deer resistance

 Select slug-resistant hosta varieties (these usually have thicker, more textured leaves)